Pacing gait in dogs, what does it mean?

-The pace occurs where the legs on one side of the body land and push off at the same time (see below).
+The pace occurs where the legs on one side of the body land and push off at the same time (see right and below).
 Dogs can pace in walk or trot (a walk type pace or a trot type pace).
 Some breeds of dog are more likely to pace than others, for instance labradors and retrievers are dogs with a natural pacing gait.
-Dogs with long legs and short backs, especially crossbreeds, will pace to prevent the back feet from stepping on or interferring with the front feet in trot.
+Dogs with long legs and short backs, especially crossbreeds, will pace to prevent the back feet from stepping on or interfering with the front feet in trot.

 The pace is an efficient gait, many owners may observe their dogs pacing towards the end of a long walk, or if the dog have been particularly energetic whilst playing.